-Since Upledger courses are postgraduate and those taking them are already qualified in other disciplines there is not a requirement to get qualified to utilise the techniques in your practice.
-However, there is a huge amount more to CranioSacral Therapy as developed by Dr John, than is found in the CST1 and 2 courses, but without this basis in clear and efficient technique we cannot develop the finesse required for really skilled practice in the SER techniques and at the higher levels.
+Since Upledger courses are postgraduate and those taking them are already qualified in other disciplines there is not a requirement to get qualified to utilize the techniques in your practice.
+However, there is a huge amount more to CranioSacral Therapy as developed by Dr John, and the Certification process is something you will really like.

 - that you are able to connect, meld and listen with your hands and have an understanding of the tissue response;